omoaruna/omoaruna/README.md

 - 👋 Hi, I’m @omolaylay
 - 👀 I’m interested in full stack and cybersecurity
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning front end development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...